bids-standard/bids-starter-kit/CONTRIBUTING.md

 GitHub has a helpful page on [getting started with writing and formatting on GitHub](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github).

 Most of the writing that you'll do will be in [Markdown][markdown].
 You can think of Markdown as a few little symbols around your text that will allow GitHub to render the text with a little bit of formatting.
-For example you could write words as **bold**, or in *italics*, or as a [link](https://www.youtube.com/watch?v=dQw4w9WgXcQ) to another webpage.
+For example you could write words as **bold**, or in *italics*, or as a [link][rick-roll] to another webpage.

 ## Where to start: wiki, code and templates